aysenur-aydin/pendc-task/README.md

 - Responsive design
 - Pixel perfect design
 - Navigation menu (dropdown, collapse)
-- Redirect other adress when clicked submit button
+- Direct to the dashboard page when clicking the sign in button
-- Redirect to the login page from the user dropdown menu logs out link
+- Redirect to the login page from the user dropdown menu logout link

 ## Future Plans